-[9] The Complainant presented written evidence Exhibit C-1, 50 pages; Exhibit C-2, 438 pages; Exhibit C-3, 121 pages (Rebuttal); Exhibit C-4, 12 pages (Sur-surrebuttal)) and oral argument for the Board's review and consideration.
+[9] The Complainant presented written evidence Exhibit C-1, 48 pages; Exhibit C-2, 438 pages; Exhibit C-3, 121 pages (Rebuttal); Exhibit C-4, 12 pages (Sur-surrebuttal) and oral argument for the Board's review and consideration.

 [10] The position of the Complainant was that the assessment of the subject was not fair and equitable and the assessment was excessive.
-The Complainant stated that all retail properties should be assessed the same; properties of different sizes, or which assessor had assessed the property, should not be a consideration.
-If the Retail group of properties was assessed at 95%, then that standard should apply to all the retail properties.
-The Complainant stated that the Respondent categorized retail assessments in two groups, Shopping Centre and Retail, and that the Shopping Centre group used 100% of rent roll size for assessment purposes, and the Retail group used 95% of the leasable size for assessment purposes (C-1, page 10).
+The Complainant stated that all retail properties should be assessed using the same method and the size of the property or the specific assessor should not affect the assessment method.
+The Complainant stated that the Respondent categorized retail assessment in two groups: Shopping Centre/Shopping Plaza and General Retail.
+The Shopping Centre group used 100% of rent roll size for assessment purposes, and the Retail group used 95% of the leasable size for assessment purposes, C-1, page 9.
 The Complainant argued that the grouping was not equitable.
+If the Retail group of properties was assessed at 95%, then that standard should apply to all retail properties.

-In support of the Complainant's position a Fairness and Equity Analysis of Rental Area was provided (C-2), which listed 92 properties and included, for each property, the City of Edmonton Request For Information rent rolls and Assessment Detail Reports.
-The properties listed in C-2, indicated the ratio of the City Assessment Proforma sizes to the City Gross sizes which indicated a median of 94% and an average of 92%.
-The Complainant emphasized that the chart also indicated a ratio of the City Assessment Proforma sizes to Rent Roll sizes which resulted in a median of 95%, and an average of 94%, and highlighted there was a close correlation between the two ratios.
-The Complainant pointed out that there was no evidence presented by the Respondent that 95% was applied to the gross building sizes.
-According to C-2, the rent roll size was close to the gross building size and, in the Complainant's opinion, was a preferred size for the 95% application.
+[11] The complainant provided a Fairness and Equity Analysis of Rental Area (C-2), which listed 92 properties and included the City of Edmonton Request For Information rent rolls and Assessment Detail Reports on each property.

+[12] The properties listed in C-2 indicated the ratio of the City Assessment Proforma sizes to the City Gross sizes.
+The ratios had a median of 94% and an average of 92% overall.
+The chart also had a ratio of the City Assessment Proforma sizes to Rent Roll sizes which resulted in a median of 95%, and an average of 94%.
+The Complainant noted there was a close correlation between the two ratios.

+[13] The Complainant pointed out that there was no evidence presented by the Respondent that 95% was applied to the gross building sizes.
+The rent roll size, according to C-2, was close to the gross building size and the Complainant argued the rent roll size was a preferred size for the 95% application.

-- [12] The Complainant submitted that the 6.5% assessment capitalization rate was too low and stated that a capitalization rate of 7.5% was more appropriate. - [13] The Complainant provided a Capitalization Rate Sales comparable chart of 24 sales, (C-1, page 21), with the respective supporting network data sheets, that indicated an average capitalization rate of 7.15% and a median of 7.04%. - [14] The Complainant further submitted that of the 24 sales presented, 6 should be excluded, as they were invalid for various reasons; an 8 property portfolio sale, an old lease, leases with upside potential and an outlier.
-The sales included #5, #12, #13, #14, #21 and #22 (C-1, page 24).
+[14] The Complainant submitted that the 6.5% assessment capitalization rate (cap rate) was too low and that a capitalization rate of 7.5% was more appropriate.

+[15] The Complainant provided a Capitalization Rate Sales comparable chart of 24 sales, (C-1, page 19), with the respective supporting network data sheets, that indicated an average capitalization rate of 7.15% and a median of 7.04%.

+[16] The Complainant further submitted that of the 24 sales comparables, 6 should be excluded as they were invalid for various reasons: an 8 property portfolio sale, an old lease, leases with upside potential, and an outlier.
+The sales excluded were # 5, 12, 13, 14, 21 and 22.
 Excluding the 6 sales, the average of the capitalization rates for the remaining sales was 7.24% and the median was 7.15%.
-The Complainant stated that this supported the requested 7.5% capitalization rate. - [15] The Complainant provided an Assessment Capitalization Rate comparable chart of 14 assessments (C-1, page 20).
+The Complainant stated that this was support for the requested 7.5% capitalization rate.

+[17] The Complainant provided an Assessment Capitalization Rate comparable chart of 14 assessments, (C-1, page 18).
 One assessment comparable had a capitalization rate of 7.00%, the remaining 13 had assessment capitalization rates of 7.50%.
 The median of the comparables was 7.50% which the Complainant stated further supported the 7.50% requested capitalization rate.